 What I love about David Byrne is how he never stops working.
 As well, unlike many artists who try to capitalize on what is popular, changing their shape and color like so many flavors of pop-tarts, Byrne is working out of a consistent weltanschauung, iterating and innovating out of a deep intelligence about music itself, and doing so with a professionalism and reverence for the creative process that is matched by very few performers today.

 What I love about inNOVAtion Lab as a class is similar.
 There is a growing respect for the rituals of the space and the time we have together, and for the understanding that we “make it up as we go along.”
+(I can quote Talking Heads all day.)
 This respect is reflected in the professionalism I sense building in these students and the belief that they have the ability to act upon their creative agency to make the world a better place.
 In that, perhaps, they’ve come to respect themselves as artists, for there is an art to learning this way.

 Few classes have felt so right to me in 27 years of teaching, and I seem to know that inNOVAtion Lab will be a home for my mind and countless others for years to come.